Vitoria-Gasteiz retrofitting package

 - Smart buildings

-The building renovation intervention consists mainly of envelope retrofitting, which involves the intervention in the façade and cover, improving insulation and air tightness and installing new low-energy windows and doors.
+The building renovation intervention consists mainly of envelope retrofitting, which involves the intervention in the façade and cover, improving insulation and air tightness and installing new low-energy windows and doors, if needed.
 The Coronación neighbourhood was chosen for Vitoria for this intervention as it was identified as the city’s most vulnerable neighbourhood in terms of social issues, stability, habitability, accessibility and energy efficiency.
-This district reflects the major challenges in terms of retrofitting and implementation of smart city concepts: very high density, low-medium income and relevant social dimension.
+This district reflects the major challenges in terms of retrofitting and implementation of smart city concepts: very high density, low-medium income and relevant social dimension

-Following the diagnosis of the residential buildings in the demo area (1,313 dwellings), six main typologies (from the energy point of view) have been identified.
+Following the diagnosis of the residential buildings in the demo area (1,913 dwellings), six main typologies (from the energy point of view) have been identified.
 The refurbishment of up to 750 homes is co-financed by the SmartEnCity project, and the Basque Country Government has agreed to co-finance in the same way for any other houses in the demo area, if this number is exceeded.
 Preliminary design projects for building retrofitting have been developed for a sample building of each typology, aiming for ambitious energy savings.
-In September 2016, commercial campaigns with residents were launched by the project partner VISESA, and the contract with the Community of Owners was designed.

 The estimated costs for the retrofitting interventions are 21,000 EUR on average, including the connection to the district heating network.
 There are some buildings where the costs are higher because of its initial characteristics (more complex interventions due to existing walls).
-The final price for the house owners, after discounting the H2020, Basque Government and Vitoria Municipality grants, is 9,600 EUR on average.
-The Basque Government and Vitoria Gasteiz Municipality will create a guarantee fund for those who cannot afford this investment.
+The final price for the house owners, after discounting the H2020, Basque Government and Vitoria Gasteiz Municipality grants, is 9,600 EUR on average.
+In addition, the Basque Government and Vitoria Gasteiz Municipality have created a guarantee fund for those who cannot afford this investment.

 Community involvement and citizen engagement is particularly relevant due to the nature of the building retrofitting interventions.
 The interventions are carried out in private houses and the residents’ opinion is decisive.
 In Spain, if the majority of a building’s residents do not agree with the intervention, this might be an insurmountable barrier for the action.